On The Third Path in Sports

 Separate but equal — although professional women’s soccer and basketball had to fucking sue to get even something approximating equality, and it took a structured enforcement of Title IX to create women’s collegiate programs that even today are not equally supported, funded, or even considered to be on par with Men’s programs.
 Even in mixed gender sports.

 Gear and equipment investment.
 I mean, yeah, we are only talking about swimming right now, but keep in mind this third path is meant to address all sports.
 So soccer.
 Basketball.
 Football.
 Baseball/Softball.
-Field Hockey and Ice Hockey. equipment, coaches — and, oh, we are talking teams, here, so there will need to be a lot of folks involved, because recruiting promising players who are trans is part of the deal here.
+Field Hockey and Ice Hockey, Track and Field activities.
+Equipment, coaches — and, oh, we are talking teams, here, so there will need to be a lot of folks involved, because recruiting promising players who are trans is part of the deal here.

-So let’s say thee ae 40,000 trans people who could possibly compete at that level.
-Now, I will note that we know of fewer than 100 trans athletes competing at collegiate level in reality, so we can already see that this will be a long, hard slog.
+So let’s say there are 40,000 trans people who could possibly compete at that level.
+Now, I will note that we know of fewer than 100 trans athletes (women, men, and enby) competing at collegiate level in reality, so we can already see that this will be a long, hard slog.

 Now, let’s say that some University of Florida trans — oh, wait.
 Florida has a law in place that bans them from being able to.
 So does Texas. so do a lot of other states.
 Yes, I know that they will all fall afoul of Title IX.
 Sure they will.
 I have complete faith in the system that spent 30 trying to kill all trans people will be totally fair to them.